coolray17/Smart-water-tank-alert/README.md

 - Idea is ready ✅
 - GitHub journal done ✅
-- Waiting for review and kit approval ⏳
+- Waiting for review and approval ⏳

 ---Thanks for checking out my project!